tytydraco/yessleep/out/Cinnamon.md

 "Because I like it."

 "I know.
-But you don't have to."

-She looked genuinely confused.
-"Nobody has to do most things."

-"I make enough for both of us."

-That made her laugh.

-"You think I work because we're poor?"

-"That's not what I said."

-"Then what are you saying?"

-I told her I missed her.
+But sometimes I feel like you're killing yourself for a job."

+She looked at me.
+"That's dramatic."

+"I miss you."

-That was true.
+That stopped her.

 Sometimes it seemed like her office got the best version of my wife and I got whatever was left at eight-thirty at night.
-She told me her career mattered to her, that she was good at what she did and wasn't going to walk away simply because my paycheck covered the mortgage.
+She told me her career mattered to her, that she was good at what she did and wasn't going to apologize for caring about it.

 I said I understood.

 Usually I did.

-For a while we had rats getting into the garage, and that somehow became my responsibility.
+For a while we had rats getting into the detached garage behind the house, and that somehow became my responsibility.

 I'd promised to deal with them, then forgot.
-Promised again.
-Forgot again.

 One night Dana came home after nine and found droppings beside a bag of dog food we'd bought for her parents' Labrador.